JasonY000/UnionAttackLogScanner/README.md

 # UnionAttackLogScanner

+I started this as just a personal tool, but when I saw how helpful it could be, I thought, "Why not make it even easier for everyone else and save them from all that spreadsheet work?"
+So, here we are.<br>
+As this project is still early in its development, checkout the [development roadmap](#development) for future improvments and development for this project.

 ## Introduction

 UnionAttackLogScanner is tool that aims remove tediouse spreadsheet work for tracking union member damage in NIKKE. simple drag in screenshots of damage logs, and click submit, the application will take care of the rest and present you with a bar chart and notify you of any slackers.